manifold-systems/manifold/docs/articles/manifold_series_1.md

 Perhaps the most refreshing benefit from using Manifold is the synergy resulting from its presence.
-With Manifold a developer can define and use metadata that best suits the needs of a project without having to worry about build implications or IDE integration; he can create a metadata file, use it directly as a type, modify it, and realize the changes immediately in his code.
+With Manifold a developer can define and use metadata that best suits the needs of a project without having to worry about build implications or IDE integration; he can create a metadata file, use it directly as a type, modify it, and access the changes immediately in his code.
 No compilation necessary, no build steps to invoke.
-With comprehensive IDE support, he can readily navigate to and from metadata elements, find usages from metadata, refactor, etc.  Finally metadata has first-class representation in our development lifecycle!
+With comprehensive IDE support, he can readily navigate to and from metadata elements, find usages from metadata, refactor, etc.  Finally metadata has first-class representation in the Java development lifecycle!

 [todo: link to JSON usage in IDE]